frekofou/chartjs-pie/README.md

-# CHARTJS-PIE
+# CHARTJS-DOUGNUT

-This is a section for Weweb.
+This is a fork for Weweb PIE.
 It's a very basic one with a background and a container

+- Change pie to doughnut

 ## Installation